RRisto/pytorchnlpbook/README.md

 # Natural Language Processing with PyTorch
 _Build Intelligent Language Applications Using Deep Learning_
 <br>By Delip Rao and Brian McMahan
-<br> Refactored by Risto Hinno
+<br> Examples with refactored by Risto Hinno

 Welcome.
 This is a companion repository for the book [Natural Language Processing with PyTorch: Build Intelligent Language Applications Using Deep Learning](https://www.amazon.com/Natural-Language-Processing-PyTorch-Applications/dp/1491978236/).
-I have refactored code a bit and fixed bugs found.
-Mos notable change is adding src folder to each chapter and made learner class for training and using the model.
-Also there are notbooks for showing how to use refactored code.
+I have refactored original code a bit and fixed some bugs.
+Most notable change is adding src folder to each chapter and learner class for training and using the model.
+Also there are notebooks for showing how to use refactored code.

 Table of Contents
 =================